AviatrixSystems/Docs/HowTos/CloudN_workflow.rst

 Aviatrix solution supports `Active/Standby deployment model <https://docs.aviatrix.com/HowTos/CloudN_insane_mode.html#redundant-dx-deployment-active-standby>`_, but one of the CloudN appliances and network connections stays at standby/idle mode.

-To deploy this topology, users need to advertise **longer BGP AS_PATH** to the Standby CloudN from LAN router so that traffic direction from cloud to on-prem always routes to the Active CloudN when the connection is up.
-Once the connection on the Active CloudN is down, traffic will direct towards to the Standby CloudN based on BGP info.
+To deploy this topology, on-prem LAN router must advertise **longer BGP AS_PATH** to the Standby CloudN  to ensure traffic direction from cloud to on-prem always routes to the Active CloudN when the connection is up.
+Once the connection on the Active CloudN is down, traffic will be directed towards the Standby CloudN based on BGP info.
 When the Active CloudN is recovered, traffic will switch back to the Active CloudN as it has **shorter BGP AS_PATH** length.

 Users can utilize `Connection AS Path Prepend <https://docs.aviatrix.com/HowTos/transit_advanced.html#connection-as-path-prepend>`_ for the traffic direction from on-prem to cloud depending on requirement.